JuanSebastianSalazarAguirre/nvdrones_arduino_sdk/README.md

 ## Connect with us

 Since our mission is to simplify your life to empower you to create great solutions using drones.
-We want to make sure that we all stay in connected with each other.
+We want to make sure that we stay in connected with each other!

 - [Facebook](http://facebook.com/NVdevelopers): check what is going on.
 - [Twitter](http://twitter.com/NVdevelopers): ask small questions.